 Bahrainâs consistently hot and rain-free climate has made it the perfect destination for Formula One racing.
-This is the countryâs largest tourist attraction, though in contrast to this modern sport Bahrain also has ancient ruins with and exemplary Moorish architecture.
-Due to its abundance of sunshine and white sand it is also increasingly popular with those looking for typical beach holidays.
+This is the countryâs largest tourist attraction, though in contrast to this modern sport Bahrain also has ancient ruins with an exemplary Moorish architecture.
+Due to its abundance of sunshine and white sand, it is also increasingly popular with those looking for typical beach holidays.
 Windsurfing, sailing and kite-surfing are popular in Bahrain due to the regular winds.
-Scuba diving and snorkelling are also popular activities though the damaged reef is unlikely to be the main draw to the area.
-Bahrain has a number of serious environmental problems due to rapid development and pollution and oil spills from their oil industry.
-Fresh water sources are becoming increasingly saline and any plant growth has been largely covered in concrete.
+Scuba diving and snorkelling are also popular activities through the damaged reef are unlikely to be the main draw to the area.
+Bahrain has a number of serious environmental problems due to rapid development and pollution and oil spills from its oil industry.
+Freshwater sources are becoming increasingly saline and any plant growth has been largely covered in concrete.

 Bahrain is proud of its modernity and liberal laws; it is the most progressive Gulf state in terms of human rights, crime is low and healthcare is of a high standard so it is a relatively safe place to visit.
 However, it is still an Islamic kingdom and tourists should be careful to respect local customs in terms of dress and composure.
 While women have been allowed to vote since 2002 and there are a number of women high up in central government, tradition still dictates a rather rigid lifestyle for âhonourableâ women.
 Burkhas are the accepted mode of dress for local women and visitors should keep themselves modestly covered.
 Bikinis are strictly beach-only attire.
 Men, of course, can wear whatever they like, unless they like mankinis or skirts.
 Homosexuality is illegal but the law is enforced rather sporadically.